What’s the single most important technology introduced into pharmacy operations in last 10 years?

 So, what’s the single most important technology introduced into pharmacy operations in last ten years?
 There isn’t one, and that’s something worth thinking about.

-4 thoughts on “What’s the single most important technology introduced into pharmacy operations in last 10 years?”
+4 responses to “What’s the single most important technology introduced into pharmacy operations in last 10 years?”

 1. Hi Jerry,